Branding your SharePoint site

-Branding your SharePoint Online site will not change the overall look of your Office 365 service For more information about branding Office 365, see Customize your theme in the Office 365 admin center.
+Branding your SharePoint site will not change the overall look of your Microsoft 365 service.
+For more info about branding Microsoft 365, see Customize the Microsoft 365 theme for your organization.

 Site branding in the classic experience